 But think about it this way: Twitter is actually an excellent tool in driving traffic to your website or blog.
 It’s also great when it comes to fleshing out a company identity and crafting a good and personable reputation.

 In fact, many businesses use Twitter as a customer service tool, and the ways in which they respond to customer queries can really boost user engagement with the business.

 For B2B marketers operating in South Korea, KakaoTalk is the country’s version of WhatsApp or LINE.
 You can assume pretty much every smartphone in the country has the app installed.

 Earlier this year the platform launched KakaoTalk Biz Board (TalkBoard) to support business CRM and marketing functions.
 Users are connected to advertisements, product selection and payments on a single platform.
 After a purchase is completed, post-marketing functions are also available.
 The product is in its early days but Kakao claims ads posted on Biz Board can potentially reach 44 million subscribers.

 Furthermore, Kakao has been looking into expanding its share of the B2B AI service market.
 With all these efforts being made, you can expect Kakao to become a growing presence in the B2B marketing sphere.

 Developed by a Vietnamese tech company, Zalo is tailor made for local businesses.
 It boasts 60 million regular users and is probably more effective to target Vietnamese businesses than Facebook.
 E-commerce functions and contactless payments can be easily integrated meaning local transactions are simple to complete.

-Of the 60 millions users, Generation Z makes up 80%.
-As this group becomes more prominent in the B2B space, it’s worth becoming established now on their preferred platforms.
+Generation Z makes up 80% of the 60 million users.
+As this group becomes more prominent in the B2B space, and as Zalo continues to grow increasingly popular, it’s worth becoming established now on their preferred platforms.